alelab-upenn/graph-neural-networks/README.md

 F. Gama, A. G. Marques, G. Leus, and A. Ribeiro, "[Convolutional Neural Network Architectures for Signals Supported on Graphs](http://ieeexplore.ieee.org/document/8579589)," _IEEE Trans.
 Signal Process._, vol. 67, no. 4, pp. 1034–1049, Feb.
 2019.

 The <code>Modules.architectures.SelectionGNN</code> also has a flag called <code>coarsening</code> that allows for the pooling to be done in terms of graph coarsening, following the Graclus algorithm.
 This part of the code was mainly adapted to PyTorch from <a href="http://github.com/mdeff/cnn_graph">this repository</a>.
-For more details on graph coarsening, and whenever using the <code>SelectionGNN</code> with graph coarsening pooling, please cite the following paper

-M. Defferrard, X. Bresson, and P. Vandergheynst, "[Convolutional Neural Networks on Graphs with Fast Localized Spectral Filtering](http://papers.nips.cc/paper/6081-convolutional-neural-networks-on-graphs-with-fast-localized-spectral-filtering.pdf),” in _30th Annu.
-Conf.
-Neural Inform.
-Process.
-Syst._ Barcelona, Spain: Neural Inform.
-Process.
-Foundation, 5-10 Dec.
-2016, pp. 3844–3858.
+For more details on graph coarsening, and whenever using the <code>SelectionGNN</code> with graph coarsening pooling, please cite the following [paper](http://papers.nips.cc/paper/6081-convolutional-neural-networks-on-graphs-with-fast-localized-spectral-filtering.pdf).
+Also note that by setting the number of filter taps (<code>nFilterTaps</code>) to <code>2</code> on every layer leads to this [architecture](http://openreview.net/forum?id=SJU4ayYgl).
+Finally, this other [architecture](https://openreview.net/forum?id=ryGs6iA5Km) is obtained by setting the number of filter taps to <code>1</code> for each number of designed fully-connected layers, and then setting it to <code>2</code> to complete the corresponding _GIN layer_.
+There is one further implementation that is entirely local (i.e. it only involves operations exchanging information with one-hop neighbors).
+This implementation essentially replaces the last fully-connected layer by a readout layer that only operates on the features obtained at the node.
+The implementation is dubbed <code>LocalGNN</code> and is used in the <code>MovieLens</code> example.

 * ___Convolutional Graph Neural Networks (via Spectrum)___.
 The spectral GNN is an early implementation of the convolutional GNN in the graph frequency domain.
 It does not scale to large graphs due to the cost of the eigendecomposition of the GSO.
 The spectral filtering layer is implemented as a <code>nn.Module</code> subclass in <code>Utils.graphML.SpectralGF</code> and the corresponding architecture with these linear layers, together with pointwise nonlinearities is implemented in <code>Modules.architectures.SpectralGNN</code>.
 For more details on the spectral graph filtering layer or its architecture, and whenever using it, please cite